principia16870705/gamesave-modifier-for-totk-to-restore-refill-items/README.md

 You can download this app built as an exe for Windows or a bin for Linux.
 [Download](https://github.com/principia16870705/gamesave-modifier-for-totk-to-restore-refill-items/releases/tag/v1.0.0)

-## Test the App with Test Data
+## Trying the App with Test Data
-You can use this app directly on your TOTK gamesaves, but you can also make use of the test data in this repo.
-Test this app's ability to work on the TOTK gamesave directory structure by downloading and unzipping for_testing_only_parent_directory.zip.
-Test this app's ability to work on a single TOTK gamesave file by downloading for_testing_only_progress.sav.
+You can use this app directly on your TOTK gamesaves, but you can also use the test data on the download/releases page.
+To try out this app's look and feel while reading gamesaves from an emulator's directories, download and unzip "for_testing_only_parent_directory.zip."
+To try out this app's look and feel while reading gamesave data from an individual file, download "for_testing_only_progress.sav."

 ## Running and Building on Windows